criyle/bilibili_discord_bot/README.md

 FFmpeg is also required for media decoding. atomicparsley is also required for album art for m4a files

+Using fabric to deploy and supervisor to run as service

 ## Usage

 Create `configure.py` with configurations